-Dr Nikhil Sengupta is a Lecturer in Social and Organisational Psychology in the School of Psychology.
+Dr Nikhil Sengupta is a Senior Lecturer and Director of the Psychology and Public Policy Research Unit (PSYPOL) in the School of Psychology.

 Grants and awards

 |2016||European Research Council.|

 |2014||Society for Australasian Social Psychology|

 Margaret Foddy Travel Award

 School of Psychology Summer Studentship